Skip to content

 Excerpt from NFU newsletter

-Despite the majority of industry leaders supporting the proposed ruling, it isn’t entirely unanimous.
+Despite the majority of industry leaders supporting the ruling, it isn’t entirely unanimous.
 The North American Meat Institute (NAMI) expressed concern that the new ‘Product of USA’ food labeling requirements could trigger international trade retaliation and would be difficult to enforce due to an “overburdened and understaffed” Food Safety Inspection Service.

-NAMI also noted that the proposed rule “excludes many popular products made in America, by workers in America, and under inspection from the USDA, including certain brands of hot dogs, sausage, bacon, ground beef, and sliced ham.”
+NAMI also noted that the new rule “excludes many popular products made in America, by workers in America, and under inspection from the USDA, including certain brands of hot dogs, sausage, bacon, ground beef, and sliced ham.”

 Bottom line: The proposed ‘Product of USA’ food labeling requirements seem to be a step in the right direction for U.S. meat producers, but it will be interesting to see if the food labeling requirements are expanded into other sectors or if they will aggravate any international trade relationships.